PlayFab/MpsPowershell/MpsPowershell/docs/New-PfBuildWithProcess.md

       - `TargetStandby <Single>`: The standby target to maintain for the duration of the schedule.
       - `[Description <String>]`: A short description about this schedule.
 For example, "Game launch on July 15th".
   - `[VMSize <String>]`: Regional override for the VM size the build was created on.

+VMSTARTUPSCRIPTCONFIGURATION <IVMStartupScriptParams>: The configuration for the VmStartupScript for the build
+  - `VMStartupScriptAssetReference <IAssetReferenceParams>`: Asset which contains the VmStartupScript script and any other required files.
+    - `FileName <String>`: The asset's file name.
+    - `[MountPath <String>]`: The asset's mount path.
+  - `[PortRequests <IVMStartupScriptPortRequestParams[]>]`: Optional port requests (name/protocol) that will be used by the VmStartupScript.
+Max of 5 requests.
+    - `Name <String>`: The name for the port.
+    - `Protocol <String>`: The protocol for the port.

 ## RELATED LINKS